About the Police Scotland Youth Volunteers

 The PSYV is the newest and fastest growing uniformed youth service of its type in the UK.

 We were established in 2013 with five groups in Cumnock, Aberdeen, Dundee, Glasgow and Edinburgh.
 Quickly making an impact by volunteering at the 2014 Commonwealth Games in Glasgow and at local events throughout Scotland.

-Our programme has quickly expanded and today there are now twenty groups across Scotland from Stranrear to Shetland, with plans to expand to 37 by April 2017.
+Our programme has quickly expanded and today there are now over twenty groups across Scotland from Stranrear to Shetland, with plans to expand to 37 by April 2017.